browserup/browserup-proxy/browserup-proxy-mitm/README.md

 The default implementation of `ImpersonatingMitmManager` will generate a new CA Root Certificate when the first request is made to the proxy.
 See below for instructions on saving the generated root certificate, or using your own root certificate and private key.

-### BrowserMob Proxy
+### BrowserUp Proxy
-The MITM module is enabled by default with BrowserMob Proxy.
-No additional steps are required to enable MITM with BrowserMob Proxy.
+The MITM module is enabled by default with BrowserUp Proxy.
+No additional steps are required to enable MITM with BrowserUp Proxy.

-By default, BrowserMob Proxy will use the `ca-keystore-rsa.p12` file to load its CA Root Certificate and Private Key.
-The corresponding certificate file is `ca-certificate-rsa.cer`, which can be installed as a trusted Certificate Authority in browsers or other HTTP clients to avoid HTTPS warnings when using BrowserMob Proxy.
+By default, BrowserUp Proxy will use the `ca-keystore-rsa.p12` file to load its CA Root Certificate and Private Key.
+The corresponding certificate file is `ca-certificate-rsa.cer`, which can be installed as a trusted Certificate Authority in browsers or other HTTP clients to avoid HTTPS warnings when using BrowserUp Proxy.

 ## Examples
 Several examples are available to help you get started:

 Example File | Configuration
 -------------|--------------
-[LittleProxyDefaultConfigExample.java](src/test/java/net/lightbody/bmp/mitm/example/CustomCAKeyStoreExample.java) | Default configuration with LittleProxy
+[LittleProxyDefaultConfigExample.java](src/test/java/com/browserup/bup/mitm/example/CustomCAKeyStoreExample.java) | Default configuration with LittleProxy
-[SaveGeneratedCAExample.java](src/test/java/net/lightbody/bmp/mitm/example/SaveGeneratedCAExample.java) | Save a dynamically-generated CA root certificate for installation in a browser
+[SaveGeneratedCAExample.java](src/test/java/com/browserup/bup/mitm/example/SaveGeneratedCAExample.java) | Save a dynamically-generated CA root certificate for installation in a browser
-[CustomCAKeyStoreExample.java](src/test/java/net/lightbody/bmp/mitm/example/CustomCAKeyStoreExample.java) and [CustomCAPemFileExample.java](src/test/java/net/lightbody/bmp/mitm/example/CustomCAPemFileExample.java) | Use an existing CA certificate and private key
+[CustomCAKeyStoreExample.java](src/test/java/com/browserup/bup/mitm/example/CustomCAKeyStoreExample.java) and [CustomCAPemFileExample.java](src/test/java/com/browserup/bup/mitm/example/CustomCAPemFileExample.java) | Use an existing CA certificate and private key
-[EllipticCurveCAandServerExample.java](src/test/java/net/lightbody/bmp/mitm/example/EllipticCurveCAandServerExample.java) | Use EC cryptography when generating the CA private key and when impersonating server certificates
+[EllipticCurveCAandServerExample.java](src/test/java/com/browserup/bup/mitm/example/EllipticCurveCAandServerExample.java) | Use EC cryptography when generating the CA private key and when impersonating server certificates

 ## Generating and Saving Root Certificates
 By default, when using the MITM module with LittleProxy, the CA Root Certificate and Private Key are generated dynamically.
 The dynamically generated Root Certificate and Private Key can be saved for installation in a browser or later reuse by using the methods on the `RootCertificateGenerator` class.
 For example: